STUDIES PROGRAM IN NICARAGUA (SPIN)

 - Independent travel: the biggest factor in calculating additional expenses

-You'll enjoy living in Dutch homes throughout the program.
-We'll ask your preferences for type of family setting (e.g. single household, children etc.) and try to accommodate you if we can.
-The family provides your meals.
-If possible, we will send your host family's name and address/email in early December.
+You'll live in Nicaraguan homes throughout the program.
+The family provides most of your meals.
+If possible, we will send your host family's name and address/email in early August.

-If you are from a cooperating college, you pay the deposit directly to Dordt College, and the balance due for the program is paid through your home school.
+If you are from a cooperating college, you pay the deposit directly to Dordt College and the balance due for the program through your home school.

-If you come from another institution, please contact your financial aid officer for available funding.
+If you come from another institution, contact your financial aid officer for available funding.

-After you are accepted, you will receive the SPICE Handbook, which includes travel tips, program policies, and a tentative semester schedule (with scheduled breaks).
+After you are accepted, you will receive the SPIN Handbook, which includes travel tips, program policies, and a tentative semester schedule (with scheduled breaks).